um-grex/grex-docs/content/english/running-jobs/interactive-jobs.md

 * The GPU jobs should run on the nodes that have GPU hardware, which means you'd always want to specify __-\-partition=gpu__ or __-\-partition=stamps-b__.

 * SLURM on Grex uses the so-called "GTRES" plugin for scheduling GPU jobs, which means that a request in the form of __-\-gpus=N__ or __-\-gpus-per-node=N__ or __-\-gpus-per-task=N__ is required.
 Note that both partitions have up to four GPU per node, so asking more than 4 GPUs per node, or per task, is nonsensical.
-For interactive jobs, it makes more sense to use single GPU in most of the cases.
+For interactive jobs, it makes more sense to use ia single GPU in most of the cases.

 For an interactive session using two hours of one 16 GB V100 GPU, 4 CPUs and 4000MB per cpu: